Voclosporin

-Voclosporin (LupkynisTM) is a calcineurin inhibitor immunosuppressant (CNI) approved by the U.S. Food and Drug Administration (FDA) to treat lupus nephritis.
+Voclosporin (LupkynisTM) is a calcineurin inhibitor immunosuppressant (CNI) approved by the US Food and Drug Administration (FDA) to treat lupus nephritis.
 Lupus nephritis occurs when lupus attacks the kidneys.
 It can cause inflammation that makes the kidneys stop working.1,2

 Immunosuppressant drugs help to prevent the immune system from damaging your body.
 Voclosporin is prescribed with other medicines to treat adults with active lupus nephritis.1,2